pauloavelar/go-tlv/README.md

 ### Tags are non-unique in TLV messages

-When parsing a value to multiple nodes, tags can be **repeated** and will be returned by the parser.
+When parsing a value to multiple nodes, tags can be **repeated** and will be returned by the decoder.
 Use `Nodes#GetByTag(tlv.Tag)` and `Nodes#GetFirstByTag(tlv.Tag)` to fetch **all** or **one** node, respectively.